tmtsoftware/csw/docs/src/main/services/time.md

 :   @@snip [JSchedulerExamples.java](../../../../examples/src/main/java/csw/time/JSchedulerExamples.java) { #schedule-once }

 ### Schedule Once With ActorRef
-Schedules sending of the given message to the provided `actorRef` at the given start time.
+Schedules sending of the message to the provided `actorRef` at the given start time.
 The `startTime` can be either UTC time or TAI time.

 Scala
 :   @@snip [SchedulerExamples.scala](../../../../examples/src/main/scala/csw/time/SchedulerExamples.scala) { #schedule-once-with-actorRef }